"Web extras" relating to 2018 and 2019 Annals special issues on desktop publishing (DTP)

 - Charles Geschke and John Warnock on the founding of Adobe

 - Charles Geschke on lessons from his life in business video (on the CHM Youtube channel)

 - Steve Kirsch, part 2 video

 - Donald Knuth list; audio and visual items are in the list below written items; one of the Knuth interviews in that list was done at the Computer History Museum

 - Butler Lampson transcript

-- Lee Lorenzen was interviewed at the Computer History Museum in May 2017 [not yet published on the Web]
+- Lee Lorenzen was interviewed at the Computer History Museum in May 2017:transcript; video

 - John Scull, part 1 video